1-877-929-7245

 • Breakfast, Dinner

-Leaving Trondheim early this morning after breakfast, we join the spectacular Nordland Railway.
-Affectionately known as the Polar Express due to picture-book snow scenes as it makes its way across the Arctic Circle to Bodø, this 453-mile route passes through some of Norway's most amazing landscapes.
+Leaving Trondheim early this morning, we join the spectacular Nordland Railway.
+Known as the Polar Express due to the route's picture-book snow scenes, the train makes its way across the Arctic Circle to Bodø - a 453-mile route that passes through some of Norway's most amazing landscapes.

-We witness sunrise over wintry northern Norway, passing frozen lakes, snow-covered mountains, tranquil fjords and frosted forests, enjoying a glass of cava as we celebrate crossing the Arctic Circle.
-Enroute, look out for reindeer in the mountains or the elusive sea eagles soaring over the picturesque coast.
+We witness sunrise over wintry northern Norway, passing frozen lakes, snow-covered mountains, tranquil fjords and frosted forests as we cross the Arctic Circle.
+En route, look out for reindeer in the mountains or elusive sea eagles soaring over the picturesque coast.

-As the train reaches Fauske, it turns due west along the shimmering shore of Skjerstad Fjord before arriving in Bodø - known as the city with the world's most beautiful coastline.
-Transferring to our hotel overlooking the idyllic marina with views across to nearby islands, we enjoy dinner together.
+As the train reaches Fauske, it turns west along the shimmering shore of Skjerstad Fjord before arriving in Bodø - known as the city with the world's most beautiful coastline.
+Transferring to our hotel, we enjoy dinner together.
+As we're situated above the Arctic Circle, there's a chance of viewing the magnificent Northern Lights, although our best opportunities are still to come.
+Overnight Bodø.

 Includes